Haitam-Elgharras/FriendNet/dockercmd/Docker-Compose.md

 ```bash
 docker-compose up
 ```
-- if the image is not built, it will build it first and then run it.
+- if the image is not built, docker-compose will build it first and then run it.

 - Build and start the app in the background:
 ```bash